jakawal/sysmon-config/README.md

     ```
     sysmon.exe -u
     ```

+## Note
-1. Log Location
+* Log Location
   * Microsoft-Windows-Sysmon/Operational
+  * Applications and Services Logs/Microsoft/Windows/Sysmon/Operational
+* On older systems events are written to the System event log.
+* Event timestamps are in UTC standard time.